abachi-io/blockchain-service/README.md

 ## Introduction

-This service is used for storing/retrieving hashes on the Ledgerium blockchain
+This service is used for storing/retrieving hashes on the Ledgerium blockchain.

 ### How it works